-The role of the Digital Single Market Unit and Digital Economy Unit in the Department of Enterprise, Trade and Employment is to:
+The Digital Single Market role in the Department of Enterprise, Trade and Employment (DETE) is to:

 - play a leading role in the development of the new National Digital Strategy by furthering proposals on how to develop the optimal digital ecosystem for SMEs and increasing Ireland’s digital competitiveness;